jasmeendesai/TextUtils/README.md

 TextUtils is a versatile React site that provides essential text manipulation features, making it a handy tool for writers, students, and professionals.
 With TextUtils, you can easily count words and characters, remove extra spaces, and convert text between uppercase and lowercase.
 Additionally, the site offers a Dark Mode option for a comfortable writing experience during late-night sessions.

+## Live Demo

+You can try out the live demo of the app [here](https://willowy-beignet-efd980.netlify.app).

 ## Features

 - Word Count: Get the accurate word count of your text.